pszemraj/vid2cleantxt/README.md

 ## Examples

 - two examples are available in the `examples/` directory.
-One example is a single video (another speech) and the other is multiple videos (MIT OpenCourseWare).
+One example is a single video (another speech), and the other is multiple videos (MIT OpenCourseWare).
 Citations are in the respective folders.
-- Note that the videos first need to be downloaded video the respective scripts in each folder first, i.e. run: `python examples/TEST_singlefile/dl_src_video.py`
+- Note that the videos first need to be downloaded video the respective scripts in each folder first, i.e., run: `python examples/TEST_singlefile/dl_src_video.py`

 ## Future Work, Collaboration, & Citations